nektra/Deviare-InProc/Readme.md

 The *LIBS* subfolder contains precompiled libraries of the product.

-To use the library in your project, add the reference to the `NktHookLib.h` file located in the *INCLUDE* forder and ensure to link with the correct library.
+To use the library in your project, add the reference to the `NktHookLib.h` file located in the *INCLUDE* folder and ensure to link with the correct library.
 The provided HookTest sample contains `#pragma` sentences you can use to tell the linker to add the libraries depending on the platform.